Repack is now part of the CE100 network

 RePack's partner Fashion for Good released a in-depth LCA of reusable packaging in cooperation with Zalando, Otto, the university of Utrecht and more.

-Reusable packaging initiatives come as a solution transforming this single-use frenzy.
-The benefits are multiple: reduce the environmental burden, decrease virgin material dependency, limit plastic waste and pollution, help reduce GHG emissions, and offer a unique customer experience.
+The benefits of reusable packaging are multiple: reduce the environmental burden, decrease virgin material dependency, limit plastic waste and pollution, help reduce GHG emissions, and offer a unique customer experience.

 In fact, Fashion for Good highlights what every single e-com players want: